ovh/public-cloud-examples/networking/private-networks-multi-region/README.md

-#
+# Accessing an instance from a regional private network to another via vRack

-This example builds 3 separated private routed networks on 3 regions, and another private routed network that permits communication between regions, within OVHcloud Public Cloud.
+This example builds 3 separated private routed networks on 3 regions.

+An additionnal network is build for communication between regions.

+2 instances are build onto 2 distinct regions, the `bastion` one to access the private networks, and the `target` one that is simply builded to be accessed.

+The access to the `bastion` instance is permitted by `Floating IP` implementation.

 ![Multi Region Private Network](./img/img01.png)